 - Public transport.
 If you are planning to take a train or a metro in Rome, you should know that there are no stations in the immediate vicinity of the Pantheon.
 The main railway station – Roma Termini – is located about 2.5 km (1.55 miles) from the Pantheon, which is a 30-40 minutes walk.
 The closest metro station is Barberini; about 1.2 km (0.75 miles), 15-20 minutes walk from the Pantheon.
 In general, it’s not a big deal, but it’s not something you want to do on foot with all your luggage upon arrival or departure.

 - Noise.
 It’s possible that it will be noisy in the city center, but this is really the case pretty much anywhere you stay in Rome (e.g. I heard the worst complaints about noise in the Trastevere neighborhood from several friends).
 In the evening, there are people on the streets, and in the morning, you’ll have trash collectors and delivery guys.
-On the other hand, if your hotel has good quality isolation, you won’t hear any outside noise when the windows are closed.
+On the other hand, if your hotel has decent isolation, you won’t hear any outside noise when the windows are closed.

 Our experience: We always stay in the city center in Rome, and indeed in some of the really centrally located hotels – and with the windows open – you can usually hear some street noise.
 But with the windows closed, it’s not a problem at all.
 For that, it’s also really important to double-check that your hotel has air conditioning!